-The Gunners squandered a two-goal lead for the second time in a week as Jol's side, inspired by their Bulgarian target man, are saved by Schwarzer's last-minute spot kick save
+Gunners squander two-goal lead for second time in a week as Jol's side, inspired by Bulgarian target man, saved the heartbreak of defeat by Schwarzer's last-minute spot kick save

-Another unconvincing defensive display from Arsenal is likely to see increased pressure on Arsene Wenger, with the Gunners having won only one of their last six Premier League or Champions League games.
+Another unconvincing defensive display from Arsenal is likely to see increased pressure on Arsene Wenger, with the Gunners having won only one of their last six games in all competitions.

-The hosts had to make do without the services of Jack Wilshere, who was suspended following last week's red card at Old Trafford, while Theo Walcott was included for his first Premier League start since the opening game of the season.
+The hosts had to make do without the services of Jack Wilshere, who was suspended following last week's red card at Old Trafford and Theo Walcott was included for his first Premier League start since the opening game of the season.

 It was the unsettled winger who proved the spark behind the Gunners taking an 11th minute lead; with Walcott winning, then taking the corner that Giroud powerfully headed beyond Schwarzer at the near post.

 As Kieran Richardson hobbled off clutching his hamstring, Fulham's cumbersome start was further punished as Podolski doubled Arsenal's lead.
 Mikel Arteta fortuitously found his way to the byline and his cut back was slammed home by the German, who came through the back-post presence of Sascha Riether all too easily.